-I am launching a year-long ecopsychology training in the spring of 2017.
-We will meet for four weekends, one per season over the yearly cycle.
+I launched a year-long ecopsychology training program in the spring of 2017.
+The training group meets four times, one weekend per season over the yearly cycle.
 Beyond the obvious relevance of the seasons, I chose this format in order to make the training do-able for those living a little farther afield.
-We will meet at the Sumac Centre, a wilderness retreat centre near my home in eastern Ontario.
+We meet at the Sumac Centre, a wilderness retreat centre near my home in eastern Ontario in unceded Algonquin territory.
 The course is designed for 8 - 12 people.

-This training combines the soft, experiential side of ecopsychology with its tough, intellectual side.
+This training program is probably the most satisfying exercise in ecopsychology I have undertaken, as it combines the soft, experiential side of ecopsychology with its tough intellectual and political side.
 For me, there is no conflict between these two dimensions.
-Indeed, I aim to show how each is incomplete without the other—this is part of what is unique about my “radical” approach to ecopsychology.
-Be prepared, then, on the one hand, to enter the felt depths of your body, lie down on the soft earth at dawn, and recite some soulful poetry, and, on the other hand, to think about the unsettling times we live in, have difficult conversations about politically-charged topics, and read some challenging, head-scratching articles.
+Indeed, I aim to show how each is incomplete without the other—this is part of what is unique about the “radical” or third-generational approach to ecopsychology that I advocate.
+Be prepared, then, on the one hand, to enter the felt depths of your body, lie down on the soft earth at dawn, and recite some soulful poetry, and, on the other hand, to think about the profoundly unsettling times we live in, have difficult conversations about politically-charged topics (capitalism, colonialism, patriarchy, racism, etc.), and read some challenging, head-scratching articles.
 We will clap these two hands together.

 Another important aspect of the training is the process of coming together as a unique group of people.
 There is something magical that happens when learners meet regularly in a wild place and have heart-filled experiences together.
-Indeed, the teachings will come as much from what we create as a community over four seasons on the land as from anything I introduce.
+Indeed, the teachings come as much from what we create as a community over four seasons on the land as from anything I introduce.
 Part of my idea for the training is simply to provide a retreat space for those with an ecopsychology-sensibility to meet fellow-travellers and share this important work.
 It is through the friction and connection that happens in being together that we grow into the new kind of psychologically, ecologically, and politically literate beings that ecopsychology stands for.
-To keep the dialogue and learning going, we will set up a chat-space for on-line sharing between the sessions.

-The training is also designed for those working in the “psy” professions (psychology, psychotherapy, psychiatry, social work, etc.) who want to be stretched in the direction of the natural world.
+The training is also designed for those working in the “psy” professions (psychology, psychotherapy, psychiatry, social work, etc.) who want to be stretched in the direction of the natural world and critical social engagement.
 And it is designed for environmentalists or ecologists who want to be stretched in the direction of the psyche.
 Indeed, one of the goals of ecopsychology was originally to offer a more comprehensive or holistic story to these two groups of people, freeing both up to some rich, new possibilities for their work.

 The seasonal structure for the training will allow us to match the topics of each meeting to the rhythms of the year.* Here’s a rough sketch of each session: